Quiet holiday destinations

 Another great option is the Alps in summer.
 Ski resorts may be busy in winter but in summer they are quieter, and less expensive.
 You can expect glorious weather: warm sunny days and low humidity.

 See more holiday ideas in France.

 Spain is not all busy package resorts.
 You could rent a villa or apartment in the medieval towns of Catalonia or along the sandy beaches of the Costa de la Luz.
-Take a walking holiday in the Pyrenees or the Picos de Europa, or visit the vineyards of Rioja.
+Take a walking holiday in the Pyrenees or the Picos de Europa.

 In the Canary Islands, you’ll find quiet corners of Lanzarote and Tenerife though if you really want to leave the crowds behind, try the island of La Palma or La Gomera which is reached by ferry crossing from Tenerife, or tiny La Graciosa just north of Lanzarote.